-Project Summary Golden Hills, working with The Naturalist School, local growers, and other partners, aims to create new markets for sales of locally-sourced and locally–propagated native oak trees.
-This project is supported by a Specialty Crop Block Grant from USDA.
+Project Summary Golden Hills, working with local partners, aims to create new markets for sales of locally-sourced and locally–propagated native oak trees.
+This project was supported by a Specialty Crop Block Grant from USDA from 2017 through 2020.
+Golden Hills is still working to continue parts of this program within our prairie seed harvest and growing native plants initiatives.

 Why Oaks?
 Click here to learn more about the importance of native oak trees, risks they are facing, and why we care.
 Click here for a list of resources and links to learn more about oaks.